 During the Interview

 During the job interview pretty much the same rules as with the letter of application apply: Please discuss concrete examples and not just give generic answers or phrases!
-Goals, solutions, potential problems, and specific facts or numbers come across quite nicely when used in this context.
+Goals, solutions, potential problems, and specific facts or numbers come across quite nicely when used in a context.